 Conclusion

 By incorporating strategies like early communication, timely support sessions, and demo videos, tutors can significantly improve students’ ability to handle digital assessments.
-Muhammed’s experience as a student leader demonstrates the benefits of proactive support from staff like Alfred.
+Hafiz’s experience as a student leader demonstrates the benefits of proactive support from staff like Alfred.
 This approach not only eases student stress but also equips them with valuable skills for the future.
 Educators are encouraged to follow Alfred’s example and explore similar methods to ensure their students feel supported and empowered in the digital landscape.